dotnet/xharness/README.md

 ### Arcade/Helix integration

-In case your repository is oboarded into [Arcade](https://github.com/dotnet/arcade) you can use the [Arcade Helix SDK](https://github.com/dotnet/arcade/tree/master/src/Microsoft.DotNet.Helix/Sdk) to run XHarness jobs over Helix.
+In case your repository is onboarded into [Arcade](https://github.com/dotnet/arcade) you can use the [Arcade Helix SDK](https://github.com/dotnet/arcade/tree/master/src/Microsoft.DotNet.Helix/Sdk) to run XHarness jobs over Helix.
 More on how to do that is described [here](https://github.com/dotnet/arcade/blob/master/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md).

 ## Examples